-This memorial consists of a Lone Pine tree, a walkway leading to a flagpole, and two dedication plaques mounted on basalt stone on the western and eastern ends of the walkway respectively.
+This memorial consists of a Lone Pine tree, a flagpole with a walkway leading to it, and two dedication plaques mounted on basalt stones on the western and eastern ends of the walkway.

-In a 2013 general meeting of the Sub-branch, it was determined that something special would be held for the 100 Years of Anzac.
-The Gerringong RSL Soldiers Memorial Hall was not deemed an ideal venue for services such as Anzac Day because of its location in the town centre and thus affected by being a high road traffic area.
-An area on the eastern headland of Gerringong, being the intersection of the eastern end of Belinda St and the southern end of Tasman Drive, was identified as a more ideal area to hold a dawn service.
-This area had a descendant of the original Lone Pine planted some years before with a plaque placed on a stone with the history of it.
+At a general meeting of the Gerringong RSL sub-Branch in 2013, it was determined something special would be held for the Centenary of Anzac commemorations in 2015.
+The Gerringong RSL Soldiers Memorial Hall was not an ideal venue for services such as Anzac Day, because of its location in a high-traffic area in the town centre.
+An area on the eastern headland of Gerringong, at the intersection of the eastern end of Belinda Street and the southern end of Tasman Drive, was identified as a more ideal location to hold a dawn service.
+The area already had a descendant of the original Lone Pine, which was planted in 2004 and accompanied by a history plaque attached to a bushrock.

-The Gerringong RSL Sub-branch approached Kiama Municipal Council to gain approval for a flagpole and a plaque placed on a similar stone to be erected in the area next to the Lone Pine tree so that the 2015 dawn service for the 100th year of Anzac could be held on the site.
-Kiama Council provided and erected the flagpole and the stone for the memorial plaque.
-The dawn service was held at 6 am on Anzac Day 2015 and was so well attended, 1200 people approximately, that it has continued to be held at this location ever since.
+The sub-Branch approached Kiama Municipal Council to gain approval for a flagpole, and a plaque attached to a similar stone, to be erected in the area next to the Lone Pine.
+The council provided and erected the flagpole and the stone for the plaque.
+The dawn service was held at 6am on Anzac Day, 25 April 2015 and was so well attended, with approximately 1,200 people, it has continued to be held at this location ever since.

 63,300 killed in action

 8,700 died on service